Unpolarized Dihadron Fragmentation Functions in Nonlocal Chiral Quark Model: QCD Evolution of Dihadron Fragmentation Functions

 \section{QCD Evolution of Dihadron Fragmentation Functions}

-To obtain the uDiFFs at the different $Q^2$ value, one needs apply the QCD evolution to the results calculated in the previous section.
 The QCD evolution equations of uDiFFs have been derived in Ref.~\cite{deFlorian04}.
-Furthermore, the evolution equations of the extended DiFFs, which depend on the invariant mass of the hadron pair $M_{h_1,h_2}$, have also been derived in Ref.~\cite{evo2}.
-In this article, we have calculated the uDiFFs whose $M_{h_1,h_2}$ dependencies have been integrated out.
 The QCD evolution equations of the uDiFFs are as follow:

 where the Latin indices $i,j,k$ can be a quark, antiquark or gluon.
 Similar to our previous work~\cite{Yang:2013cza}, we assume uDiFFs for the gluon are identical zero at the initial $Q^2_0$ value.
 The value of the initial $Q_0^2$ is set to be $0.36\,\mathrm{GeV}^2$ for the NLChQM~\cite{Yang:2013cza} and $0.2 \,\mathrm{GeV}^2$ for the NJL-jet model.
 Our results of uDiFFs at $Q^2=4\,\mathrm{GeV}^2$ are presented in Figs.~(\ref{C}) for $z_1=0.1$ and (\ref{D}) for $z_1=0.5$.
 We also present the results of the NJL-jet model in the same figures for comparison.
+Note that our NJL-jet model result is different with the ones in Ref.~\cite{Casey:2012hg}.
+It is because their result is the result of QCD evolution of the result of Ref.~\cite{Casey:2012ux} which is incorrect.
+We will explain it in detail in the appendix.

 In general, we find that the QCD evolution effects on the uDiFFs at $z_1=0.1$ are much larger than the corresponding ones at $z_1=0.5$.
 At $z_1=0.1$, the uDiFFs of the $\pi^{+}\pi^{-}$ pair are much larger than those of other hadron pairs.
 The shapes of the curves of $z_2 D^{\pi^{+},\pi^{-}}_{q}$ in Fig.~(\ref{C}) are modified by the QCD evolution.
 But their magnitudes remain almost the same compared to the corresponding curves in Fig.~(\ref{A}).
-This observation is also applicable to the case of the $\pi^{+}K^{-}$ pair, except for the $s\to \pi^{+}K^{-}$ one in which the value of $z_2D_{s}^{\pi^{+}K^{-}}$ becomes only half of that at $z_2=0.5$.
+This observation is also applicable to the case of the $\pi^{+}K^{-}$ pair, except for the $s\to \pi^{+}K^{-}$ one in which the value of $z_2D_{s}^{\pi^{+}K^{-}}$ becomes only half of that at $z_2=0.5$.\\

 In the case of the $K^{+}K^{-}$ pair, the uDiFFS of NLChQM receive very little QCD evolution effect.
 On the other hand, the QCD evolution changes the uDiFFs in the NJL-jet model significantly both in the magnitudes and the shapes.
-Furthermore, the uDiFFs of NLChQM here are much smaller than the ones of the NJL-jet model.
+Furthermore, the uDiFFs of NLChQM here are much smaller than the ones of the NJL-jet model.\\